Dr Anant Sudarshan

-Smart metering and electricity access in India
+Smart metering and electricity access

 The effect of smart metering on revenue collection, electricity access and supply

-Background, challenges and context
+Background, challenges, and context

 Advanced metering infrastructure (AMI) smart meters, which enable two-way communications between the meter and a central server, may be able to improve cost recovery and reliability.

-Smart meters can aid in the detection of theft by triangulating the location where losses are occurring at a much more detailed geographic level than is otherwise possible.
+Smart meters can also aid in the detection of theft by triangulating the location where losses are occurring at a much more detailed geographic level than is otherwise possible.
 Large, volatile, or informal loads can be identified and either cut off or formalised.

 Because AMI smart meters offer two-way communication, it is possible to remotely disconnect non-paying consumers or transfer them to pre-payment without the intervention of revenue collection agents – some of whom have been observed to collude with utility customers at the expense of power suppliers.